stevecj/carton_db.rb/README.md

 Currently, this gem includes only one kind of database, which is implemented by the `CartonDB::ListMapDb` class.
-It is a map of lists where each entry has a string for a key and a list of of 0 or more string elements for a value.
+It is a map of lists where each entry has a string for a key and a list of of 0 or more string elements as content.

-The name of the database is the path of a directory that exists or shall be created in the filesystem to contain the data files.
+The name of the database is the path of a directory in the filesystem that either already exists or shall be created as a container for the stored data.

 Example: